 There is a “house” that emits light and sound.
 It is packed with remodeled electronic toys, such as penguin-shaped walkie-talkies and resin-coated cat dolls, hung from the ceiling.
 A touch screen terminal is installed inside of the house, so that visitors can use it to “reconfigure” the electronic connection between these toys on the software.

-* This work reuses the made-in-China censors and gadgets used in the installation titled "Reorient," which was exhibited in the Hungarian Pavilion of the Venice Architecture Biennale in 2006.
+* This work reused the made-in-China sensors and gadgets used in the installation titled “Re:orient,” which was exhibited in the Hungarian Pavilion of the Venice Architecture Biennale in 2006.

-The project site “Reconfigurable House: Hacking low tech architecture” by Usman Haque and Adam Somlai-Fischer shows the details of the space at ICC and live sensor values from ICC(during opening hours, and feeds data of “EnvironmentalXML” by Haque.
+During the exhibition period, the project site “Reconfigurable House: Hacking low tech architecture” (http://house.propositions.org.uk/) by Usman HAQUE and Adam SOMLAI-FISCHER showed the details of the space at ICC and live sensor values from ICC (during opening hours), and feeds data of “EnvironmentalXML” by HAQUE.